xd009642/dechib/README.md

 NOT USE THIS IN PRODUCTION!**.
 Instead use it maybe as a reference and hopefully it can be of some help.

+Currently only the basic table storage and data insertions are supported.
+Queries and other things on WIP!

 ## Components

 A database is compromised of a number of components.